djradon/public-notes/blogs.the-old-man-in-the-cave.2024-10-16-whats-the-best-semantic-web-authoring-tool.md

 Still, I admire the ambition, love the [strategy](https://docs.atomicdata.dev/roadmap), and depending on your use case, it might work for you.

-### Solid?

-At this point, I should probably mention [[prdct.solid]], an initiative/specification that lets people store their data securely in decentralized data stores called Pods.
-The vision is data is decoupled from applications, so that people are no longer locked into specific platforms simply because their data is held there.

-It‘s similar to Atomic Data and also exciting and ambitious, with a large and active developer community and commercial backing to boot.
-But while Solid is built on RDF, it‘s not viable as a general RDF authoring tool.

-It could benefit from one though.

 ### Overkill Options